 The Secondary Mastery Specialist Programme enables secondary maths teachers to become experts in teaching for mastery, so they in turn can develop maths departments that are well-led, high-performing, and provide high-quality professional development through collaborative working.
-Over a minimum of three years, participants first work on their own understanding and practice, then with their own department, then with other departments as a Local Leader of Maths Education for their Maths Hub.
+Over a minimum of three years, participants first work on their own understanding and practice, then with their own department, then with other departments as a local leader of mathematics education (LLME) for their Maths Hub.
 Who can take part?